Back to: LINQ Tutorial For Beginners and Professionals

-Set Operations in LINQ using C#
+Set Operators in LINQ using C#

-In this article, I am going to discuss Set Operations in LINQ using C#.
+In this article, I am going to discuss Set Operators in LINQ using C#.
 Please read our previous article where we discussed OfType operators in LINQ with some examples.
 As part of this article, we are going to discuss the following concepts.

 Note: The most important thing that we always need to remember is, before learning something first we need to understand where and why we need to use that thing.
-With this keep in mind let’s proceed to this article.
+With this kept in mind let’s proceed to this article.

-Set Operations in LINQ:
+Set Operators in LINQ:

 Examples of Set Operations: